CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Enable/Disable Proxy Support.
 If Enabled, the system connects to End-Point Server (such as Lenovo Cloud) via Proxy Server.

+!!! warning "Attention"
+    - This feature will not work while Secure Boot is disabled.
+    - To avoid security risks, only use reliable Proxy servers.

 Possible options:

 1. **Off** – Default.
-This feature will not work while Secure Boot is disabled.
 2. On

-!!! warning "Attention"
-    To avoid security risks, only use reliable Proxy servers.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 | :--- | :--- | :--- | :--- |